-Hello.
-I’m a curator and creative producer with fifteen years’ experience working on design and craft exhibitions, artist-led public engagement, research and creative programming with clients including the Design Museum, Crafts Council, Jane Withers, North East Museums and UP Projects.
-As the Amateur Ancestor, I create experiences that harness the power of material culture and storytelling to expand participants’ sense of time and agency, when faced with the reality of the climate and biodiversity crises.
+Justine Boussard FRSA is a curator and storyteller with fifteen year’s experience working on design and craft exhibitions, public engagement and creative programming with clients including the Design Museum, Crafts Council, Jane Withers and North East Museums.
+As the Amateur Ancestor, she creates experiences that harness the power of material culture to expand participants’ sense of agency, when faced with the reality of the climate and biodiversity crises.

-I now live in the North East of England, where I try and dip in the North Sea as often as I can.
+After years in London, she happily relocated to the North East of England where she dips in the North Sea as often as she can.

 The Amateur Ancestor Tour Image © Bridget McKenzie